On the occasion of its 50th anniversary, I re-read Robert Venturi’s Complexity and Contradiction in Architecture.

 Speaking of drainpipes, an other example of mine is this building you’ll recognize from Misfits’ Guide to Venice as the Palazzo Fondazione Masieri, the interior of which was remodelled by Carlo Scarpa.

 [You might also recognise the rest of this paragraph.]
-The position of the drainpipe highlights the symmetrical part of the facade, suggesting we disregard the additional bit on the right, but where else could it go?
+The chimneys and the position of the drainpipe highlights the symmetrical part of the facade, suggesting we disregard the additional bit on the right, but where else could that downpipe go?
 The midpoint of the gutter is the most practical but least-wanted place as it would not only split the building in two but discharge over the entrance.
-Placing the drainpipe at the end of the gutter would gutter creates practical problems of gutter slope.
+Placing the drainpipe at the end of the gutter would involve practical problems of gutter slope.
 Three shorter gutters avoiding the chimneys would each require a drainpipe.
 This minor functional element is doing something of crucial visual importance for Venturi but I doubt whoever put it there gave its placement a second thought.

 • • •